hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 ## Regression tests

-The F360 script in `composer_test` runs unit tests.
+The F360 script in `composer_test` runs regression tests.
 Please take a close look at `sys.path.append()` and `reimport.py` hacks.

-The unit tests don't have good granularity.
-In fact, they are just regression tests (in preparation for F360's update) and convenient command launchers for debugging.
+Convenient command launchers for debugging are available.
+See the code.

 `test_generate_route` is quite slow while the VSCode debugger is attached.
 This is due to the behavior of cefpython3 under F360 + VSCode debugger.
 I don't know why.